 These Scotch boilers were generally over engineered by today’s standards and therefore often lasted well with some notching up as much as thirty or forty years of service, much better than could reasonably be expected from a modern package boiler.
 Some did even better.
 For example, Shieldhall’s Scotch boilers are currently sixty four years old and still going strong.

-However some, particularly those with more punishing schedules, had much shorter lives.
-Red Funnel's Cross Channel flyer Balmoral, much associated throughout her career with the run from Southampton and Bournemouth to Cherbourg, needed boiler renewal just seven years into her career in 1907 and then again in 1920.
-Contrast that with Red Funnel's Princess Elizabeth which was still steaming around on her original boiler in 1965 thirty eight years after it was built.
+However some, particularly those on ships with more punishing sea-going schedules, had much shorter lives.
+Red Funnel’s Cross Channel flyer Balmoral, much associated throughout her career with the run from Southampton and Bournemouth to Cherbourg, needed boiler renewal just seven years into her career in 1907 and then again in 1920.
+Contrast that with Red Funnel’s Princess Elizabeth which was still steaming around on her original boiler in 1965 thirty eight years after it was built.

 So how many boilers did Britannia end up having in her sixty year career?
 The answer to that is that she beat her sister Cambria’s three by having four.
 The 1920 one lasted for only 14 seasons before being replaced in March 1935, again in Glasgow, in a refit from which she emerged with a bigger, fatter and flat sided funnel.

 That boiler had an even shorter career of only twelve operational years.
-Britannia did not sail in the 1947 season because of boiler issues and had a new double ended boiler built by Fairfield's of Govan on the Clyde but installed in Cardiff in August of that year in a refit from which she emerged with a very different profile sporting two funnels.
+Britannia did not sail in the 1947 season because of boiler issues and had her fourth new double ended boiler built by Fairfield’s of Govan on the Clyde but installed in Cardiff in August of that year in a refit from which she emerged with a very different profile sporting two funnels.

 This installation ran into difficulties when it was discovered that the new boiler was slightly too big to fit in and had to be lifted out again for further work to adjust the boiler cradles.
-The Board of Trade also raised questions about weight and stability and this led to Britannia loosing her Class II Cross Channel Certificate, her two forward lifeboats and her aft deckhouse and having her passenger capacity reduced by 100.
+The Board of Trade also raised questions about weight and stability and this led to Britannia loosing her Class II Cross Channel Certificate, her two forward lifeboats and her aft deckhouse to reduce weight and having her passenger capacity reduced by 100.
 This final boiler had the shortest life of all going to the scrapyard with Britannia nine years later in 1956.

 Back in Glasgow in the autumn of 1920, work on installing Britannia’s second boiler was completed in about seven weeks with the ship then moved to Bowling Harbour on Monday 8th December to lay up for the rest of the winter.
 The following May she was caught up in a strike and it was not until Wednesday 8th June 1921 that she eventually left Greenock for Bristol.